 The province of San Juan is best known for the Difunta Correa Shrine, one of Argentina’s major pilgrimage sites and the UNESCO World Heritage Site of Ischigualasto.
 San Juan is also province for lovers of adventure sports, such as windsurfing at Rodeo or land sailing on the Pampas of Barreal.

-What are your favorite destinations in Argentina?
+What are your favorite overland travel destinations in Argentina?
 Feel free to share below in the comment section.